 Kidding aside, the other game mode that I’ve learned to love over the years is Gun Game.
 A simple deathmatch variant, the goal is mainly to kill enemies with a specific weapon, leveling up to the next weapon, and repeating this process until a player got a kill with every weapon.
 It’s been around for a while, and any game that features it will certainly pique my interest.

 My earliest experience with the gun game concept is Soldier of Fortune.
-While mostly known for its excess gore and goofy Hollywood story, SOF did have its own version of gun game.
+While mostly known for its excess gore and goofy Hollywood story, SOF did have its own version of Gun Game.
 The mode was simply called “Arsenal.”
 This was before the “gun game” parlance became commonplace.

 Despite the different name, it’s similar to the gun game most of us know now: A set of weapons are given to every player, with the goal of getting one kill with each weapon to win.
-The big differences that there was no fixed pattern of weapons, and when someone got the final kill with their last remaining weapon, they got a “big winner bonus” score and the game started anew with new weapons until the score or time limit was reached.
+The big differences that there was no fixed pattern of weapons, and when someone got the final kill with their last remaining weapon, instead of ending the game, they got a “big winner bonus” score and the game started anew with new weapons until the score or time limit was reached.
 Good for those who end up with a bad layout of weapons and can hope to rebound on the next set.

 Though while I remember playing Arsenal in the mid-2000s, when the original Soldier of Fortune was mostly a skeleton crew of hardcore players by that point, the one I remembered more fondly was Counter-Strike: Source’s gun game mod.